aydiegithub/mr-helpmate-ai/README.md

   - Confirm IDs are being serialized under `ids_json` and successfully parsed on read.
 - Chroma Cloud errors:
   - Verify `CHROMA_TENANT` and `CHROMA_DATABASE` names and your account access.
+- WebSocket connection issues:
+  - Ensure the session_id is consistent for conversation continuity.
+  - Check browser console for errors; ensure the WebSocket URL matches your deployment (localhost for local, Render URL for production).
+- Deployment on Render fails:
+  - Confirm all environment variables are set in Render.
+  - Check build logs for dependency issues; ensure `uv` is compatible with Render's environment.